WHAT WE DO

 CVS promote the effectiveness of local voluntary and community groups by providing them with a range of services.
 These may include access to basic facilities, such as meeting rooms, photocopiers and ICT equipment or more involved services such as community accountancy and employment advice.
 CVS also support local groups through regular newsletters, training, funding advice and specialist services.

-As a focal point for the local voluntary and community sector, CVS encourage networking between individuals and groups within the sector, and between local groups and the statutory and private sectors.
+As a focal point for the local voluntary and community sector, CVS encourage networking between individuals and groups within the sector, and between local groups and the statutory sectors.
 This allows local groups to learn from one another, establish contacts and work more effectively.
 CVS also help different communities to organise their own networking activity.

 With government encouraging involvement of voluntary and community groups in shaping and delivering services, CVS enable the views of local groups to be represented.
 For example, many CVS run voluntary and community sector forums which provide an opportunity for local groups to put forward their views on national and local policies.